Inklingo

 Las elecciones presidenciales son cada cuatro años.

-The presidential elections are every four years.
+The presidential elections are held every four years.

 El gobierno anunció la fecha de las próximas elecciones.